john-dinh/cloud-dev-project-5/README.md

 }
 ```

-* `UpdateArticle` - should update a ARTICLE item created by a current user.
-A shape of data send by a client application to this function can be found in the `UpdateArticleRequest.ts` file
+* `updateBook` - should update a Book item created by a current user.
+A shape of data send by a client application to this function can be found in the `updateBookRequest.ts` file

-It receives an object that contains three fields that can be updated in a ARTICLE item:
+It receives an object that contains three fields that can be updated in a Book item:

 ```json
 {